No, car insurance doesn’t cover theft of your belongings.

 Car insurance does not cover theft of personal items.

-Liability coverage, what the state requires you to have, cover only the people you injure and the property you damage.
-Your coverages of collision and comprehensive, if you bought them, cover only certain perils that are related to your vehicle, but not your personal belongings inside of a vehicle.
+Liability coverage, what the state requires you to have to drive legally, only covers the people you injure and the property you damage.
+Collision and comprehensive car insurance, if you bought these optional coverages, only cover certain damages to your car, not your personal belongings inside a vehicle.

 Comprehensive coverage does cover a stolen car, but it doesn’t cover loose items that are within your vehicle when it’s stolen.
-If your car’s window was broken or other damage was done to your vehicle when the person broke into into, then those damages should be covered by your comprehensive coverage, minus your deductible amount.
+However, if your car’s window was broken or any other damage was done to your vehicle when the person broke into it, those damages should be covered by your comprehensive coverage minus your deductible amount.

-Items attached to your vehicle, such as the original stereo system, built in DVD player or navigation system, are covered by comprehensive coverage if your car is broken into and those items are taken or damaged by the thief.
-Aftermarket parts, such as rims or a stereo system you had installed normally needs to be covered under a custom equipment and parts coverage endorsement for your policy to cover them.
+Items attached to your vehicle, such as the original stereo system, built-in DVD player or navigation system, are covered by comprehensive coverage if your car is broken into and those items are taken or damaged by the thief.
+Aftermarket parts, such as rims or a stereo system you had installed normally need to be covered under a custom equipment and parts coverage endorsement for your policy to cover them.

 If, however, you leave your laptop, phone, GPS device or cash in your car and it is stolen, then you are unable to make a claim against the comprehensive portion of your car insurance policy for these items because they are not covered by auto insurance.